Yagavi1994/Your-Horoscope/README.md

 ##### User Flow:

 - User is presented with a list of zodiac signs and corresponding date ranges.
-- User identifies and selects their zodiac sign based on their birth date.
+- User identifies and enters the number corresponded to their zodiac sign based on their birth date.
 - Depending on their previous menu selection:
   - If option 1 was selected, the user is directed to a page detailing the traits of their chosen zodiac sign.
   - If option 2 was selected, the user is directed to a page where the user has to select for which day they want to know thier horoscope.